chef/chef-web-docs/chef_master/source/server_security.rst

       chef-server-ctl reconfigure

 #.
 Verify that SSL is enabled and that SSL connections are up between Chef Infra Server and your running PostgreSQL instance.
-One way to do this is to log into the PostgreSQL database from the Chef Infra Server by runnning ``chef-server-ctl psql`` and examine the SSL state using SQL queries.
+One way to do this is to log into the PostgreSQL database from the Chef Infra Server by running ``chef-server-ctl psql`` and then examine the SSL state using SQL queries.

    Start a psql session:

    .. code-block:: bash

-      $ chef-server-ctl psql opscode_chef
+      chef-server-ctl psql opscode_chef

-   From the ``psql`` session, enter ``postgres=# show ssl;`` which will show if ssl is enabled:
+   From the psql session, enter ``postgres=# show ssl;`` which will show if ssl is enabled:

    .. code-block:: sql

       postgres=# show ssl;

        ssl
       -----
        on